 The collapse of the Crusader Kingdoms has been attributed to the inability of its outmoded feudal system of inherited royal power, nobility, and vassalage to adapt to the international multicultural and multireligious milieu of the Middle East.91

 Muslim expansion continued with the aggressive Turkish Ottoman Empire, which conquered Constantinople in 1453 and extended throughout the Balkans.
 The Turks were stopped from further European advance at the Battle of Lepanto in 1571 and the Siege of Vienna in 1683.
 The first wave of immigration of Middle East Christians to America began when Maronite Catholics of Lebanon fled from persecution by Muslim Druze following the Syrian Civil War of 1860.
 The major outcome of World War I was the dismantling of the Ottoman Empire, which exposed the slaughter of 1.5 million Armenians at the hands of the Turks.
 Sheikh Faisal ibn Hussein of Mecca and Lawrence of Arabia led a pan-Arab revolt for independence during the War.
 Jerusalem itself was controlled by the Ottomans for four hundred years, from 1516 until 1917.
-British General Edmund Allenby liberated the city on December 11, 1917 near the end of World War I. Often called the Last Crusade, the expedition coincided with the Balfour Declaration on a homeland for Israel and the Jewish liberation song Hava Nagila.
-92
+In 1917, British General Edmund Allenby liberated the city on December 11, 1917 near the end of World War I. General Allenby entered the Old City on foot through the Jaffa Gate and accepted the surrender of Jerusalem on the steps of the Tower of David.
+Often called the Last Crusade, his expedition coincided with the Balfour Declaration on a homeland for the Jewish people and the Liberation song Hava Nagila, derived from Psalm 118.92

 The polarity between Christianity and Islam has lasted to this very day.
 The Crusades have become quite relevant to current events and may well be prophetic for the future.
-Today a fragile peace grips Jerusalem, with the presence of the world’s three Abrahamic religions (Judaism, Christianity, Islam) who worship and trust in God.
+Today a fragile peace grips Jerusalem, sacred to the world’s three Abrahamic religions (Judaism, Christianity, Islam) who worship and trust in God.
 Both Israel and the Palestinians are locked in a bitter and endless struggle in their efforts to establish their respective homelands.
 Middle East Christians in Iraq, Syria, Egypt, and Libya have suffered terribly at the hands of Muslim extremists such as the terrorist Islamic State.